Magistrate orders accused Russian agent tied to NRA to be jailed without bond

 "All of Butina's known personal ties, save for those U.S. persons she attempted to exploit and influence, reside in the Russian Federation," the court documents state.

-The court documents, however, do refer to a personal relationship with an unidentified, 56-year-old U.S. person who prosecutors asserted was used by Butina to access "an extensive network" of other influential Americans.
+The court documents, however, do refer to a romantic relationship with a 56-year-old U.S. person who prosecutors asserted was used by Butina to access "an extensive network" of other influential Americans.

-The relationship did not appear to represent "a strong tie to the United States," because prosecutors alleged that Butina allegedly offered a separate U.S. person sex "in exchange for a position within a special interest organization."
-That organization was not identified.
+The relationship did not appear to represent "a strong tie to the United States," because prosecutors alleged that Butina allegedly offered a separate U.S. person sex in exchange for a job with an undisclosed "special interest organization.

+While neither of the U.S. persons were identified in court documents, the 56-year-old boyfriend appeared to match the description of South Dakota Republican political operative Paul Erickson, who has been publicly linked with Butina.

+The two are listed in South Dakota state records as agents for a business known as Bridges LLC.

 Butina has remained in custody since her Sunday arrest.